straider/challenges/LearningPath/2017/OSGi/Felix/SimpleHelloWorldServicesPart2/README.md

 ### Producer

-This module contains the service implementation (producer) and its activactor:
+This module contains the service implementation (producer), same as it was in Part 1, and instead of its activactor it now holds a Spring Bean XML definition:

 ```java
 package com.github.straider.osgi.felix.producer;